 I gave the driver his $3 and paused for a minute to let my eyes drink in the scenery.
-Water the color of jewels, white-albeit-somewhat-dirty sand, and lots of travelers…this was the coastal paradise that had me burning up kilometers across Ecuador for the past week.
+Water the color of jewels, white-albeit-somewhat-dirty sand, and lots of travelers…Taganga appeared to be the coastal paradise that had me burning up kilometers across Ecuador for the past week.

 To say the least, this final stop before Christmas was highly anticipated after all the long days on the road.

-We checked into the Casa Blanca, a Swiss-owned hotel directly on the beach with excellent views, but perhaps the most murderous, unfriendly bastards they could hire to staff the front desk (yes, they were truly that bad.
+We checked into the Casa Blanca, a Swiss-owned hotel directly on the beach with excellent views, but had to deal with perhaps the most murderous, unfriendly bastards they could hire to staff the front desk (yes, they were truly that bad.
 No, I’m not just being a jerk).

 There were cheaper and friendlier hostels such as the Dutch-owned Hollandia or the French-owned Casa Filipe where you can immediately smell the owner/chef’s latest culinary creation when you walk in.
 But those were quite a way up the hill away from the beach.
 If there is ever a time to splurge while traveling, your last week on the road in 2009 is the time to do so!